howest-mct/2023-2024-projectone-ctai-yahyasultanch/Docs/Feedforward.md

 - Feedback 3: try making a model that fits on daily-use bin (eg howest dustbins) so I won't have to make the bottom part and can it could be used more widely and portable.

-## Conversation 2 (Date: xx/xx/2024)
+## MVP 2 (Date: 04/06/2024)

 Lecturer: Claudia , Cristophe, Veraghtert Tijn

-Questions for this conversation:

-- Question 1:

-This is the feedback on my questions.
+This is the feedback.

 - Feedback 1: On schedule and works well.

 - Feedback 2: why the accuracy for caps is less than bottles; consult Marie about it.

-## Conversation 3 (Date: xx/xx/2024)
+## Conversation 2 (Date: 05/06/2024)

-Lecturer:
+Lecturer: Veraghtert Tijn

 Questions for this conversation:

-- [x] Question 1: V
+- [x] Question 1: questions about recent maker part and using servo motor

 This is the feedback on my questions.

-- Feedback 1: G
+- Feedback 1: gave new suggestions for how to move servo motor and make flap-like system